Solution Centric Development – Workshop

 Not decided yet?

-We will have a free 1 hour webinar on this topic on
+We had a 1 hour webinar on this topic on

 Tuesday, June 28th, 2022 14:00 – 15:00 CET

-Get a glimpse of what we will do in the workshop and register here directly!
+Get a glimpse of what we will do in the workshop and register here to WATCH the recording!

 CEO & founder of PEDCO AG, creator of the product Applied SAFe.
 With Applied SAFE, we provide a valid practical Lean-QMS to master the complexity of bringing a lean-agile organization to life.